[functional][y][saga] Establish YaST team split

 I will propose some changes to the description of this ticket to better reflect "what should be done" in down-to-earth terms.

-#11 Updated by sebchlad over 1 year ago
+#11 Updated by sebchlad almost 2 years ago

 As a result of our discussion, I will change relations to have only mandatory tickets which have to be resolved and other, which aim improvements on established process.